-Did you get soaked in the rain and the rain water somehow penetrated into your iPhone?
+Did you get soaked in the rain and the rainwater somehow penetrated into your iPhone?
 Did your Samsung Galaxy get left in your jeans and got a spin in the washing machine?
 Surprisingly you are not alone.
-If phones come in contact water or moisture they need to be saved for water damage.
+If phones come in contact with water or moisture they need to be saved from water damage.
 Below are some of the thing you can do to save your phone.

-2. Power Down.
-Like all electronic devices there are changes that your phone could short circuit so switch it off as soon as possible.
-Short circuit could also lead to fire so make sure your phone is away form inflammable substance like petrol, gas etc.
+Like all electronic devices there are chances that your phone could short circuit so switch it off as soon as possible.
+A short circuit could also lead to fire so make sure your phone is away formed inflammable substance like petrol, gas etc.

 - iPhone: Hold the Lock button and the Home button simultaneously for 5 seconds for a hard shutdown.